John G. Bartlett: Biography

-The Johns Hopkins University Press published in 1991 The Guide to Living with HIV Infection by Dr. Bartlett and Ann Finkbeiner (with a 6th edition published in 2006).
+The Johns Hopkins University Press published in 1991 The Guide to Living with HIV Infection by Bartlett and Ann Finkbeiner (with a 6th edition published in 2006).
 In 2019 Oxford University Press published the 17th edition of Bartlett's Medical Management of HIV Infection, which was originally published by Johns Hopkins University Press in 1994 under the title Medical Management of HIV Infection.
-The earlier editions were co-authored by Dr. Bartlett and Dr. Joel E. Gallant (including the 2007 edition — but later editions added one or more co-authors).
+The earlier editions were co-authored by Bartlett and Joel E. Gallant (including the 2007 edition — but later editions added one or more co-authors).
 The Bartlett Pocket Guide to HIV/AIDS Treatment, with 19th edition published in 2019, originally had the title A Pocket Guide to Adult HIV/AIDS Treatment.
 Bartlett's Medical Management and the Bartlett Pocket Guide "remain the definitive textbooks on HIV clinical care."
 Bartlett, Sherwood Gorbach, and Neil R. Blacklow were co-editors of Infectious Diseases (1st edition, 1992; 2nd edition, 1997; 3rd edition, 2004).

 Bartlett was instrumental in educating the medical community and the general public about the dangers of bioterrorism.
 He and Donald Henderson were co-authors, along with numerous colleagues, of papers on possible biological weapons such as "smallpox, plague, tularemia, botulism, anthrax, and hemorrhagic fever viruses."
 Bartlett was the president of the Infectious Diseases Society of America (IDSA) in 1999.

 In 1999 Bartlett was elected a member of the National Academy of Medicine.
 In 2005 he received the Maxwell Finland Award from National Foundation for Infectious Diseases, as well as the Alexander Fleming Award for lifetime achievement from the Infectious Diseases Society of America.

 In 2006 he was succeeded as director of the Johns Hopkins Division of Infectious Diseases by David Lee Thomas, M.D., M.P.H.
 In 2014 Bartlett retired from the Johns Hopkins Medical School.
 In 2017, Johns Hopkins Hospital opened the John G. Bartlett Specialty Practice.

 He was the author or co-author of "more than 500 original papers, 330 book chapters, and 14 books."

 His wife, Joan née Scott, was a registered nurse.
 She died in October 2020 after 50 years of marriage.
-Upon his death, Dr. Bartlett was survived by three sons, two daughters, eight grandchildren, and two great grandchildren.
+Upon his death, Bartlett was survived by three sons and two daughters.